julysfire/MSFS2020-F45/README.md

 - Improve on custom 3D models.
 This was the first time learning/using Blender.
 Definately improvement to be made here.
 - There is an issue where adding any water will auto terraform that will create a new Great Lake...figure out why it keeps doing this and add more water to the area.
 - Find an accurate diagram for including more taxiway signs.
+EDIT: Found.
+Will update soon.
 - Fix any bugs/issues that may arise.